breez/breez-sdk-liquid-docs/src/notifications/logging.md

 # Adding logging

 You can override the default logger used by the Notification Plugin to use your own logging implementation or dependency.
-Lets look at an example of a file logger.
+Let's look at an example of a file logger.

 <custom-tabs category="lang">
 <div slot="title">Swift</div>
 <section>
-In iOS lets use the <code>XCGLogger</code> to handle logging to a separate log file in the app group's shared directory.
+On iOS, let's use the <code>XCGLogger</code> to handle logging to a separate log file in the app group's shared directory.

 ```swift,ignore
 import BreezSDKLiquid